sbettid/CustomJ48/README.md

 	}
 ```

 The tree is specified in a recursive way, where each node, except the leafs, contains the list of its children nodes.
 Moreover, every node has a label attribute specifying the attribute used to split the data at the given point.
 All nodes (except the root) have an edgeLabel property, which represents the label of the edge from the parent node.
+Furthermore, if the original tree contains empty strings, these will be replaced by the "empty value" label, please check out the [correspondent section](#empty-string-replacement) for more.

 Trees exported using the described JSON format can be used directly as input of the chatbot interpreter, the second software part of the Bachelor Thesis, that can be found [at this address](https://gitlab.inf.unibz.it/Davide.Sbetti/bot_interpreter).